NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 Activity_Feed:
   featured_title: Featured
   featured_activities:
+    - title: Validation framework 'Responsible use of Large Language Models (LLM) for public information provision'
+      intro: >
+        Algorithm Audit has developed a validation framework for the responsible use of LLMs in a consortium.
+      link: /technical-tools/eval-gen-ai/
+      image: /images/events/20260226_Validatiekader.png
+      date: 26-02-2026
+      type: tool launch
     - title: Brouwer Trust Prize
       intro: >
         Algorithm Audit won the Brouwer Trust Prize awarded by the Royal Holland Society of Sciences and Humanities (KHMW)